airinnlionhart/apicodeassignment/README.md

 import the applicants
 1.You can go to the url:http://alenharta.pythonanywhere.com/applicant and enter correct json format a list of Applicants that follow this format  [{"Name":"string", Questions:[{"Id":id, "Answer":'string'}]

-2.Add a correct json format file to applicantfile or update the list in applicants.json
+2.Add a correct json format file to applicantfile

 3.curl a post route to http://alenharta.pythonanywhere.com/get_qualified it would look something liek this curl -X POST -H "Content-Type: application/json"
     -d '[